• Skip to main content

 Sharing is caring!

 Today we are making a super cute nativity craft using crumpled paper!
-This is a great Christmas time craft for preschoolers.
+This is a great Christmas craft for preschoolers.

 Baby jesus crumpled paper craft